Are you a stomach sleeper looking for a comfortable mattress with great support?

 Other features include a smart alarm that wakes you up during the lightest phase of your sleep, Alexa and IFTTT integration, and sleeping sounds.

-Best Mattress For A Heavy Stomach Sleeper: Big Fig
+9. Best Mattress For Heavy Stomach Sleepers: Big Fig

 As if it isn’t hard enough to find a good stomach-sleeper mattress, it’s even harder to find a good one if you are plus-sized.